Mahesh-17/helloWOrld/README.md

 `world-service/`: Contains the World Service code, Dockerfile and Kubernates(K8s) manifests.

+`test-service/`: Contains the Test Service code, Dockerfile and Kubernates(K8s) manifests.

 ## Prerequisites:
-Install git,docker and minikube on your local computer
+Install git, docker and minikube on your local computer

 ## Running Local Microservices:
 node hello.js - Running on the port 8080